clarakuempel/cor-hip/README.md

 </details>

 ## TODOs
-1. Data
+1. Audio data testing
-  - prepare the video and audio data in the correct format
+  - test audio data training on clustr with all data
-  - check downsampling and video / audio extraction
+  - clean and check code
-  - what format of the video / audio path does the model expect?
+  - check model?
-2. Integrate Mashbayars model in pytorch lightning pipeline
+  - look at some results from the trained model

-- training and logging loop
+2. Then integrate a second input stream from videos
-3. test with data on the cluster
+2. Integrate Mashbayars model instead of simple GPU, modify input?

 <!-- ABOUT THE PROJECT -->
 ## About The Project